mgrubisic/OpenSeesPyDoc/src/PressureIndependMultiYield.rst

  PressureIndependMultiYield
 ============================

-.. function:: nDMaterial('PressureIndependMultiYield', matTag, nd, rho, refShearModul, refBulkModul, cohesi, peakShearStra, frictionAng=0., refPress=100., pressDependCoe=0., noYieldSurf=20, *yieldSurf)
+.. function:: nDMaterial('PressureIndependMultiYield', matTag, nd, rho, refShearModul, refBulkModul, cohesi, peakShearStra, frictionAng, refPress, pressDependCoe, noYieldSurf=20, *yieldSurf)
    :noindex:

    PressureIndependMultiYield material is an elastic-plastic material in which plasticity exhibits only in the deviatoric stress-strain response.
 The volumetric stress-strain response is linear-elastic and is independent of the deviatoric response.
 This material is implemented to simulate monotonic or cyclic response of materials whose shear behavior is insensitive to the confinement change.
 Such materials include, for example, organic soils or clay under fast (undrained) loading conditions.